 Create MATLAB variables in the model workspace.

-Register the variables to be model arguments.
+Register the variables as model arguments.

 Assign values to those arguments in Model blocks.

 Open the Model Explorer.
 In the Simulink Editor, select View > Model Explorer > Model Explorer.

 In the Model Explorer Model Hierarchy pane, select the Model Workspace node for the model.

 From Model Explorer Add menu, select MATLAB Variable twice.

 Select another node and then reselect Model Workspace node.
 Two new MATLAB variables appear in the Contents pane with a default name and value.